 Find Credit Cards Based On Your Credit Score

 Part of rebuilding your credit is proving that you can pay your bills on time.
-If your bad credit episode left you without any credit cards, you'll have to open new ones so you can start improving your credit score.
+If you had a bad credit situation (such as defaulting on your mortgage payment) and that left you without any credit cards, you'll have to open new ones so you can start improving your credit score.

-Since your credit score is sensitive to credit report inquiries, you should avoid randomly applying for credit cards just to see if you’re going to get approved.
+Because your credit score is sensitive to credit report inquiries, you should avoid randomly applying for credit cards on the off chance that you'll get approved.
 Several credit inquiries, especially within a short period of time, will make it harder for you to get approved for a credit card.
+You need some kind of a plan.

 Two Great Credit Score Matching Tools